How to Do a Manicure at Home

 Shorten and Shape

 Unless you want to drastically shorten your nails, don’t use nail clippers.
 Reduce length with the coarse side of an emery board, shaping to a rounded or slightly squared form.
 To avoid weakening your nails, always file from corner to center and never back and forth.
 Take your time and check once every few strokes that you’re not filing out of shape.
-For a decent but elegant appearance, length should be two or three millimeters beyond the fingertip.
+For a decent but elegant appearance, the length should be two or three millimeters beyond the fingertip.

 Go over your nails a second time with the fine side of the board for a smooth finish.